categories

 All this information can be used by the customer to make a decision about which brand of potato chips to buy.
 In addition, businesses can gain more of their customers’ trust by providing all this information.

-2. Enhanced food safety
+2. Enhanced Food Safety

 The Food and Drug Administration of the United States (FDA), the global leader in food safety and the principal organization in the evolution of the food industry, implemented the Food Safety Modernization Act (FSMA) in 2011.
 This law aims to transform the organization’s approach to combating foodborne illnesses, from being reactive to food contamination cases to becoming more proactive and improving food safety through preventive methods.